BarnabePILLIAUDIN/health-api-python/README.md

 - `docker exec -it python-api-bp python src/test.py`

 ### To run it with a virtual environment

+- Run `make-init`
+- To test the api run `make test-api`

+**_If you are on windows you can run the following commands and you don't have make (on MacOs and Linux make should be installed by default) you can run the following commands:_**

 - Create a virtual environment `python3 -m venv venv`
 - Activate the virtual environment `source venv/bin/activate`